enkidevs/curriculum/nocode-webflow/introduction/what-is-webflow/html.md

 However, **HTML** is not good for creating animations, managing responsive layouts, and other similar interactions within the content.

+In short, **HTML** is used to create the structure of the website, but it can't be used to create the styling.

-On `Webflow` you don't need to write the code to create different elements.
-You can create them through the `Designer` and any time you add a new element, the code will be auto-generated.
+With Webflow, you don't need to write the code to create different elements.
+You can create them through the `Designer`.
+Any time you add a new element, the code will be auto-generated.

 To learn more about `HTML` you can visit our `Web -> HTML` course.